IDI-Systems/acre2/docs/wiki/user/ts-channel-switching.md

 - Sets the name of the TeamSpeak channel to switch to
 - Default: `""`
 - When empty, the name of the server will be used when finding a TeamSpeak channel

+##### TeamSpeak Channel Password

+- Sets the password for the TeamSpeak channel name to switch to specified above
+- Default: `""`
+- This will only be used if the specified TeamSpeak channel is found